tweag/python-monorepo-example/2019-03-14-capability-free-monad.md

 ---
 title: Capability is about free monads<br/>It's a bird… It's a plane… It's a free monad!
-shorttitle: Capability is about free monads
+shortTitle: Capability is about free monads
 author: Arnaud Spiwack
 ---